 Weather in Amsterdam in Winter

-First things first – don’t come to Amsterdam in winter if you are looking for sunshine and palms!
+First things first – don’t come to Amsterdam in winter if you are looking for sunshine and warm weather!
 Amsterdam is located in north-central Europe, and the climate is typically continental – chilly in the winter, and warm in the summer.

 However, despite what many people think, Amsterdam isn’t the coldest European city – places like Helsinki and Berlin have much colder temperatures, especially at night.

-Similarly to other places in Central Europe, when talking about winter in Amsterdam people refer to the period between November and March.
-The coldest months are December, January and February, with average highs around 6-7°C (42-48°F), dropping around 0°C (32°F) at night.
+Similarly to other places in Central Europe, winter in Amsterdam refers to the period between November and March.
+The coldest months are December, January, and February, with average highs around 6-7°C (42-48°F), dropping around 0°C (32°F) at night.

 November and March are usually a few degrees warmer both during the day, and at night – to get an idea, here you’ll find average temperatures for each winter month in Amsterdam.